-The Target Company published their "Announcement Regarding Recording of Other Revenue and Other Expenses (IFRS) and Revision of Earnings Forecast and Dividend Forecast" as of today, and an overview of the announcement is shown below.
+The Target Company published their "Notice of the Posting of Other Income and Other Expenses (IFRS) and Revisions to Earnings and Dividend Forecasts" as of today, and an overview of the announcement is shown below.
 The overview of the announcement below is a partial excerpt of the content announced by the Target Company, and the Tender Offeror is not in a position to independently verify the accuracy and truthfulness thereof and has not actually conducted such verification.
 For details, please refer to the content of the Target Company's announcement.

-Operating revenue Business profit Profit before income taxes Profit attributable to owners of parent Basic quarterly earnings per share Previously announced forecast (A) (announced on April 13, 2020) million yen 519,000 million yen 85,000 million yen 83,000 million yen 60,000 yen sen 118.55 Revised forecast announced here (B) 460,000 57,000 94,000 60,000 118.55 Amount of increase/decrease (B - A) (59,000) (28,000) 11,000 Percentage change (%) (11.4)% (32.9)% 13.3% (Reference) Results of previous period (fiscal year ended February 2020) 517,060 64,547 46,221 43,529 86.01
+Gross operating revenue Core Operating profit Profit before taxes Profit attributable to owners of parent Basic earnings per share Initial forecast (A) (announced April 13, 2020) million yen 519,000 million yen 85,000 million yen 83,000 million yen 60,000 yen 118.55 Revised forecast (B) 460,000 57,000 94,000 60,000 118.55 Difference (B - A) (59,000) (28,000) 11,000 1 Difference (%) (11.4)% (32.9)% 13.3% (Reference) Results for previous fiscal year (FY 2019) 517,060 64,547 46,221 43,529 86.01

-(iii)Partial transfer of shares of the Target Company's subsidiary, Taiwan FamilyMart Co., Ltd.
+(iii) Partial transfer of shares of the Target Company's subsidiary, Taiwan FamilyMart Co., Ltd.

-According to the "Notice concerning Share Transfer Resulting in Change in Scope of Consolidation of a Subsidiary", published by the Target Company today, the Target Company decided at the board of directors meeting held today to transfer part of the shares of its subsidiary, Taiwan FamilyMart Co., Ltd, to Company A or to a joint venture newly issued by a subsidiary of Company A and the Target Company, and the Target Company has exchanged a Memorandom of Understanding with Company A. For further details, please refer to the aforesaid notice.
+According to the "Notice of Partial Transfer of Shares Accompanying Transfer of Subsidiary," published by the Target Company today, the Target Company decided at the board of directors meeting held today to transfer part of the shares of its subsidiary, Taiwan FamilyMart Co., Ltd, to Pan Pacific International Holdings Corporation or to a joint venture newly issued by a subsidiary of Pan Pacific International Holdings Corporation and the Target Company, and the Target Company has exchanged a Memorandum of Understanding with Pan Pacific International Holdings Corporation.
+For further details, please refer to the aforesaid notice.